-Pyeongchang (Not Pyongyang): The Place Hosting The Winter Olympics
+Olympic Host Pyeongchang Steps Into The Global Spotlight

 Another big investment lay in finding a way for people to reach Pyeongchang, a relatively unknown area that lacks a large airport.
 For most visitors, the main point of entry is a new KTX high-speed rail line that runs from Incheon Airport and Seoul eastward to the two Olympic host areas.
 It was completed just months ago and has been running on schedule.

-To accommodate those guests, organizers are installing 5G for Internet access, and they've encouraged taxi drivers to learn a bit of English – we can attest that this seems to have worked.
+To accommodate those guests, organizers are installing 5G network for Internet access, and they've encouraged taxi drivers to learn a bit of English (we can attest that this seems to have worked).

 Pyeongchang organizers say they've deployed 22,400 volunteers to help these games run smoothly, as delegations from 95 countries converge on this region.
 So far, we've found it to be very hospitable, in large and small ways.